Your community experience is moving to Customer Central, our new portal, in May, with a more intuitive experience. Learn More.

 Can I install PowerSchool myself?

-The deployment of an instance of PowerSchool 7.0 can be performed entirely by a customer.
+The deployment of an instance of PowerSchool 26.x can be performed entirely by a customer.
 The process is documented and supported by the Technical Support department.
 Customers who have purchased the deployment service from PowerSchool should contact their Implementation Project Manager or TSG to initiate the process.

 Can I load or refresh my district’s data myself?

-Customers using PowerSchool 7.0 or greater can perform the data population process themselves without any need for PowerSchool intervention.
+Customers using PowerSchool can perform the data population process themselves without any need for PowerSchool intervention.
 The process is documented and supported by the Technical Support department.
 The Technical Solutions Group will perform the associated tasks should customers wish to purchase the service or otherwise be unable to complete it for themselves.

 What are the benefits of having an additional instance of PowerSchool?